harness/developer-hub/docs/chaos-engineering/use-harness-ce/experiments/create-experiments.md

 		* **Tune fault parameters:** Each fault has a set of common parameters, like **chaos duration** and **ramp time**, and unique parameters that you can customize as needed.

-		* **Add chaos probes:** (Optional) On the **Probes** tab, add chaos [probes](/docs/chaos-engineering/use-harness-ce/probes/overview) to automate the chaos hypothesis checks for a fault during the experiment execution.
+		* **Add chaos probes:** (Optional) On the **Probes** tab, add [resilience probes](/docs/chaos-engineering/use-harness-ce/probes/use-probe) to automate the chaos hypothesis checks for a fault during the experiment execution.
 Probes are declarative checks that validate specific criteria, that help determine if an experiment **passed**.

     * **Tune Fault Weightage**: Set the weight for the fault, which determines its importance relative to other faults in the experiment.
 This weight is used to calculate the experiment's resilience score.